Ophir: Biblical and apochyphal references

 In the Septuagint, other variants of the name are mentioned: Ōpheír, Sōphír, Sōpheír and Souphír.

-The New Testament apocrypha book Cave of Treasures contains a passage: "And the children of Ophir, that is, Send, appointed to be their king Lophoron, who built Ophir with stones of gold; now, all the stones that are in Ophir are of gold."
+The New Testament apocryphal book Cave of Treasures contains a passage:

+"And the children of Ophir, that is, Send, appointed to be their king Lophoron, who built Ophir with stones of gold; now, all the stones that are in Ophir are of gold."

 Theorized locations

 Possible ancient trade routes

 "Aurea Chersonesus", written in brown, at the southern tip of Ptolemy's province of "India beyond the Ganges", See complete image here.